reflectivity/file_format/specs_discussion.md

 ## Feedback and discussions on the .ort specs

+In the following you find a rather unsorted collection of feedback and ideas about the `.ort` specs and the related `orsopy` package.

 ### anonymous 2022 workshop participant

 #### naming confusion *angle_of_incidence* vs. *alpha_i* etc